neilgebhard/ecommerce/README.md

 ## Introduction

 Welcome to my full-fledged e-commerce application with both an admin dashboard and store.
-This project is a simple yet powerful e-commerce application designed to scale to many e-commerce stores.
-With a user-friendly interface and robust functionality, this e-commerce application is built to display the power of a tech stack centered on Next.js.
+This project is a simple yet powerful e-commerce platform designed to scale to many e-commerce stores.
+With a user-friendly interface and robust functionality, this e-commerce application is built to display the power of a tech stack centered around Next.js.

 ## Key Features